Recent Acquisition by AFA of “A very tired child, 2023”

 Panic and Dreams

-I want to consider our dreams.
-In many indigenous cultures, dreams have a direct and continuous relationship with animals, serving as helpers, guides, or spiritual identities.
+In many Indigenous cultures, dreams have a direct and continuous relationship with animals, serving as helpers, guides, or spiritual identities.
 It's no wonder these dream entities are most prevalent during vision quests, where participants immerse themselves in nature—often starving themselves to seek guidance within the natural world.
 From personal experience, I've noticed that when I spend time immersed in nature, away from technology, I dream about it.
 Similarly, I dream about work when I'm deeply engaged in work-related matters.
 This highlights that we dream about what we give attention to and what we experience.
 While I don't claim this always to be the case, nor do I wish to limit the profundity of dreams as mere reflections, it makes sense that as individuals and cultures have their land and traditions taken from them, their religious practices begin to fade.
 I bring up dreams because of my interest in addressing separation and compartmentalization, particularly concerning care.
 A practice that dismantles compartmentalization must turn to dreams for a sustainable new reality to emerge.
-In our society, very little value is given to caregivers—often overworked, underpaid, and regarded as part of a "lower class."
-In our society when we encourage dreaming among caregivers, it is likely to be for upward mobility, seeking better job opportunities, or a way out of low-paid positions to fit better within the competitive ethos, as opposed to, a dream of a more value and more effective care practice.
+In our society, very little value is given to caregivers—often overworked, underpaid, and regarded as part of a lower class.
+In our society when we encourage dreaming among caregivers, it is likely to be for upward mobility, seeking better job opportunities, or a way out of low-paid positions to fit better within the competitive ethos, as opposed to a dream of a more valued and more effective care practice.

 Competition